 Be very careful when using such tools, though.
 If you make a mistake in your message, all of the recipients will receive the mistake.
 And there can be hundreds.
-For this reason, always make sure that your email addresses are verified, the message is correctly written / composed and doesn’t have any minor syntax or technical mistakes.
+For this reason, always make sure that the email addresses are verified, your email is correctly written / composed and doesn’t have any minor syntax or technical mistakes.

 People sometimes take ages to respond.
 Or they don’t respond at all.
 But don’t get discouraged.
 Send a follow-up email and then wait a little longer.
 A large number of people are open for collaboration, and they will usually, eventually, answer.

 Even if you get negative replies, don’t just ignore the email.
 Reply to that too.
 You could perhaps propose some collaboration on the next piece they write.
 By ignoring the email you decrease your chances of a relationship with that person substantially.
 If you send a polite reply, they might contact you sometime in the future, who knows?

 A good practice is to ask for feedback as to why they declined the cooperation.
 Maybe ask them what type of content is needed for the industry or, ask if they know anyone who needs your kind of content.
 Better to ask the way than to go astray.
 That way, you can get some actionable insights virtually for free.